 - Show your students the picture of the puppy, provided at the end of this learning experience.
-(Alternatively, a picture of training an elephant is also provided.) - Explain that the pictures of the puppy and the elephant are visual metaphors for attention training.
+(Alternatively, a picture of training an elephant is also provided.) - Explain that the picture of the puppy is a visual metaphor for attention training.
 In the picture of the puppy, the path is the object of focus and the puppy is being trained to stay on the path, just as we might train our attention to remain focused on an object or activity.
 The puppy is the mind, which is what we are training.
 The leash is mindfulness, since it keeps the puppy on the path.
 The kind owner is awareness, since it pays attention to what the puppy is doing.
 (In the picture of the elephant, the elephant is the mind; the stake in the ground is the object of focus; the rope is mindfulness; and the attentive trainer is awareness.) - In this way you can use the picture(s) to explain the concepts and practices you have been using to help students cultivate stronger attention.
-Discussing the importance of kindness also helps, because attention training takes time and patience.
-This will also support the topic of self-compassion, which comes in the next chapter.
+Discussing the importance of compassion also helps, because attention training takes time and patience.
+This will also support the topic of self-compassion, which comes later in the SEE Learning curriculum.

-Teaching Tip
+Teaching Tips

-You have already introduced attention with the metaphor of the flashlight.
+- You have already introduced attention with the metaphor of the flashlight.